 Approximately 240 million people are using Twitter to talk about news, events, brands and businesses.
 Your customers are out there, and they want to hear from you.
 Leaders in your industry are more accessible than they’ve ever been before.

 Get on board with popular hashtags and answer questions users are asking.
 Your Twitter leads have the potential to become great customers.
 Ask your followers what’s on their mind and what problems they’re having.
 Instead of asking potential clients for their time every day, give them some of yours.

 Chances are, you have a group of readers on your blog, email subscribers on your website or list of clients and customers you’ve worked with in the past.
 Some of them may know more about you than others, but they all have one thing in common: they’re interested in hearing from you.

 Let them know what you offer on social media.
 Do you give out promotion codes, free e-books or live tweet exclusive information from events?
 Show users what they can expect when they follow you.

 From first glance, a Twitter user will check out your profile description and decide whether or not to follow you.

 Get more followers by taking a few minutes to evaluate your profile.
 Trade in your logo for a friendly face picture of yourself.
+You can later use a logo maker and create something fresh for your brand improvement.
 Edit your bio line to what you do, how you help people and a hobby you enjoy.
 This way, users see you as a person and not simply a brand.

 5. Be a human being